rama270677/pvslib/README.md

 * Thiago Mendonça Ferreira Ramos, University of Brasilia, Brazil
 * Thomas Norris
 * Víctor Carreño, NASA (retired), USA

+If we have incorrectly attributed a PVS development or you have contributed to NASALib and your name is not included here, please let us know.

 DISCLAIMER
 --